agombolay/ribose-map/README.md

 5. **Distribution**: Creates BedGraph files of per-nucleotide rNMP coverage to be visualized in a genome browser and calculates per-nucleotide rNMP coverage for each genomic unit of reference genome normalized for read depth

-6. **Hotspot**: Calculates top 1% most abundant sites of rNMP incorporation and creates sequence logos using [ggseqlogo](https://github.com/omarwagih/ggseqlogo)
+6. **Hotspot**: Calculates top 1% most abundant sites of rNMP incorporation and creates [sequence logos](https://github.com/omarwagih/ggseqlogo)

 ## Required Data
 1. Single or paired-end rNMP-seq data (FASTQ file)